 The morphodynamics around the upstream weir (Fig. 10) are more complex.
-During the 2018 flood event, two main river branches were created (left and right bank) with very strong erosions around the right bank and considerable depositions elsewhere.
-The comparison with the experimental evolution has to be taken carefully as the bathymetry under the water surface cannot be captured by the LiDAR technique.
+During the 2018 flood event, two main river branches were created (left and right bank) with very strong erosion around the right bank and considerable deposition elsewhere.
+The comparison with the experimental bed elevation changes has to be taken carefully as the bathymetry under the water surface cannot be captured by the lidar technique.
 However, as the two measurement campaigns were conducted in severe low-water seasons, we can thus estimate that these uncertainties are reduced.
-Figure 10 shows that the two sediment transport formulas can reproduce the observed erosion processes around the right bank but to a lesser extent.
-The strong erosion observed in the right bank during the flood (pink in Fig. 10a) is actually due to the disappearance of a river protection that has been washed out by the flood.
+Figure 10 shows that the two sediment transport equations can reproduce the observed erosion processes around the right bank but to a lesser extent.
+The strong erosion observed in the right bank during the flood (pink in Fig. 10a) is actually due to the disappearance of a river protection element that was washed out by the flood.
 It seems like the model is not able to reproduce this phenomenon.
-In fact, the maximum simulated water extent for both sediment transport formulas (Fig. 10b and 10c) does not reach this area which explains why this extreme erosion process is not reproduced.
-However, the MPM sediment transport formula tends to estimate stronger erosion and deposition processes compared to the Recking formula that seems to minimise them.
+In fact, the maximum simulated water extent for both sediment transport equations (Fig. 10b and c) does not reach this area, which explains why this extreme erosion process is not reproduced.
+However, the MPM sediment transport equation tends to estimate stronger erosion and deposition processes compared to the Recking equation, which seems to minimise them.